What being Filipino-American means to me

 Bakit?
 (Why?)

 Being Filipino-American exists on a spectrum.
-I understand both cultures, but in very different ways, from my own unique perspective.
+I understand both cultures, but in very different ways, and from my own unique perspective.

-My upbringing was the perfect blend of Filipino-American.
 Growing up with my grandparents, they instilled values that I might not have developed otherwise.
 There are a lot of values that I hold that can be deemed Filipino (collectivism and family), while others are more American (individualism).
 This is where my blend of being Filipino-American really shines.

 I embody being Filipino-American daily.
 It has shaped a lot of my experiences and behaviors.